Name: J. Patrick Harrington

 In January 2000 the refurbished Hubble Space Telescope took new images of the Eskimo planetary nebula.
 Here are computer simulations which show what we think is the 3-dimensional structure of the nebula and of how the wind from the central star has shaped it.

-The most recent in a long series of IAU Symposia on "Planetary Nebulae" was held last April (2006) in Hawaii: (IAU Symp.
+One in a long series of IAU Symposia on "Planetary Nebulae" was held April 2006 in Hawaii: (IAU Symp.
 No. 234).
 Here is a poster I presented on the planetary nebula NGC 2610.

 The third conference in a series on asymmetric planetary nebulae was held at Mt.
 Rainier, WA, during the summer of of 2003 (APN3).
 I presented one of the summary talks; just a sampling of current research: Emerging Directions and Critical Research.